RINGULARITTY/connect4_dqn_mlops/README.md

 - To edit precisly the config, edit `config.json` file.
 - To run tests : `pytest -x -s --spec test_ci.py`
 - To run client : `streamlit run client.py`
+- To run the server : `flask --app server run`
 - To use api to play against the model : (in coming)